akchi/Tidy_Kiddie/README.md

 ## Tidy Kiddie

+Tidy Kiddie is a project that addresses an authentic and relevant social issue : **Prevention of infections in a work place.**

-A web application designed to assist the parent/teachers of young children to understand the preventive measures of the prominent infections.
+An educational website designed to assist the parent/teachers of young children to understand the preventive measures of prominent infections in regional Victoria:
+- Barown Sowth West
+- Gippsland
+- Grampians
+- Hume
+- Loddon Mallee

 This project includes 3 main functions:
 <ol>